LarsIngo/ikeademo/README.md

 - 🧬 A **compute shader** is used to **morph mesh vertices** dynamically in the scene
 - 🎯 **GPU-based picking** allows selection of objects directly in the 3D view
 - 🎛️ Selected objects can be manipulated using an intuitive **GUI** (built with `dat.gui`) to control morph parameters
+- 🌀 A **post-processing effect** is applied to **twist the final rendered output**, implemented as final custom feature of my choice as requested by the assignment

 ## 🛠️ Notes